Pioneer-Rocketry/Flight-Computer-v3/README.md

 ### AHRS and Position Estimation
 Attitude and Heading Reference System (AHRS) On the ground and after motor burnout we can use either Mahony filter or Madgwick filters.
-While the motor is buring we can use either of the filters without the accelerometer correction
+While the motor is buring we can use either of the filters without the accelerometer correction.
+Can also just intergrate angular velocity to get the Attitude.\
+We should use a Quaterinion to represent the Attitude.

 Position Estimation uses an Async Kalman Filter. \
 Then taking accelerometer reading from both IMU, and rotates them based on the Attitude from the AHRS system.